Outcome-Driven Reinforcement Learning via Variational Inference: Introduction

-\textbf{Contributions.}$~$ The core contribution of this paper is the probabilistic formulation of a general framework for inferring policies that lead to desired outcomes.
-We show that this formulation gives rise to a variational objective from which we derive a novel outcome-driven Bellman backup operator with a shaping-like effect that ensures a clear and dense learning signal even in early stages of training.
-Crucially, this ``shaping'' emerges automatically from a variational lower bound, rather than the heuristic approach for incorporating shaping that is often used in standard RL.
-We demonstrate that the resulting variational objective leads to an off-policy temporal-difference algorithm and evaluate it on a range of reinforcement learning tasks without having to manually specify task-specific reward functions.
+\paragraph{Contributions.} The core contributions of this paper are the probabilistic formulation of a general framework for inferring policies that lead to desired outcomes and the derivation of a variational objective from which we obtain a novel outcome-driven Bellman backup operator.
+We show that this Bellman backup operator induces a shaping-like effect which ensures a clear and dense learning signal even in the early stages of training.
+Crucially, unlike heuristic approaches for incorporating shaping often used in standard RL, this ``shaping'' emerges automatically from variational inference.
+We demonstrate that the resulting variational objective is a lower bound on the log-marginal likelihood of achieving the outcome given an initial state and that it leads to an off-policy temporal-difference algorithm.
+We evaluate this algorithm---Outcome-Driven Variational Inference (\odac)---on a range of reinforcement learning tasks without having to manually specify task-specific reward functions.
 In our experiments, we find that our method results in significantly faster learning across a variety of robot manipulation and locomotion tasks than alternative approaches.